How to setup FastAPI with Tailwind CSS

 yarn

-Here we will be adding our custom styles, by creating a new file “styles.css” and adding the base directives
+Here we will be adding our custom styles.

-This proccess will generate an “app.css” file inside a new “static/css” folder.
+This proccess will generate a “app.css” file inside a new “static/css” folder.

 Mount the static folder